SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 * **Custom2.Y / UV1.W** - Secondary Mask negate, use this to control how much Second Mask affecting opacity
 * **Custom2.Z / UV2.X** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams
 * **Custom2.W / UV2.Y** - Custom frame animation control for a flipbook texture, enable "MV Particle Frame Control Enabled" parameter in material settings to use this Vertex Stream.

+Changes in version 2.0
+{: .label .label-green }
+* **Custom2.Z / UV2.X** - Controls the Gradient Ramp color by offsetting the mask texture, useful to imitate Fire to Smoke transitions

+New shader in version 2.0
+{: .label .label-green }
+### DissolveParticleWave:
+This is a variation of a DissolveParticleAdvanced shader with some tweaks, used to make wave-like effects.

+* **Custom1.X / UV0.Z** - Random value for each particle, to make them look slightly different
+* **Custom1.Y / UV0.W** - Distortion Power Multiplier, used to control texture distortion over lifetime
+* **Custom1.Z / UV1.X** - Dissolve progress, used to control the dissolve effect
+* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over lifetime
+* **Custom2.X / UV1.Z** -
+* **Custom2.Y / UV1.W** - Main Mask offset, used to create a moving wave effect
+* **Custom2.Z / UV2.X** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams

+Changes in version 2.0
+{: .label .label-green }
+* **Custom2.Z / UV2.X** - UV Offset / Scroll of a Distortion texture, used to imitate heat effects
+* **Custom2.W / UV2.Y** - Controls the Gradient Ramp color by offsetting the mask texture, useful to imitate Fire to Smoke transitions

 ### CenterCurve: